-Chest pain is one of the more common symptoms that requires people to receive medical attention.
+Chest pain is one of the more common symptoms that require people to visit an urgent care facility to receive medical treatment.
 When most people think about chest pain, their minds immediately leap to heart attacks.
-While chest pain is a symptom of suffering a heart attack, more times than not chest pain indicates an issue that is not related to the heart.
+But while chest pain is a symptom of suffering a heart attack, more often than not, chest pain indicates an issue that is not related to the heart.
 Chest pain can be caused by health issues in your lungs, esophagus, muscles, ribs, or nerves.

-Chest pain can be be experienced anywhere from a person’s neck to the upper portion of their abdomen.
-Chest pain can feel like the following:
+Despite what people might assume, chest pain isn’t limited to the immediate chest cavity.
+Chest pain can be experienced anywhere from a person’s neck to the upper portion of their abdomen.
+This pain can feel like any of the following:

-To help you identify the source of your chest pain, and to provide you with a suggested treatment solution, here’s a list of common causes of chest pain that we see here at the Urgency Room.
+To help you identify the source of your chest pain, and to provide you with a suggested treatment solution, here are some of the common causes of chest pain that we see here at the Urgency Room.

-There’s a variety of serious causes for chest pain that are related to your heart.
+There’s a variety of serious causes of chest pain that are related to your heart.
 They include:

-- Heart Attack: A blockage of blood flow to the heart.
-Usually heart attacks are caused by a blood clot.
+Heart Attack: A blockage of blood flow in the arteries that bring blood to the heart.

 - Pericarditis: Inflammation and irritation of the thin membrane that surrounds the heart (pericardium).

 - Myocarditis: Inflammation occurring in the middle layer of the heart wall.
 Typically caused by a viral infection.

 - Cardiomyopathy: An abnormality of the structure of the heart that decreases heart function.
 When the heart is not able to pump blood to the body properly, this is called heart failure.